top of page

 -

-Can i claim through Medicare?Yes, IF you meet the criteria for an Enhanced Primary Care Plan which needs to be set up by your GP.
-Unfortunately, we cannot Bulk Bill, there will be a gap.
+Can i claim Podiatry through Medicare?Yes, IF you meet the criteria for an Enhanced Primary Care Plan which needs to be set up by your GP.
+Unfortunately, we cannot Bulk Bill, there will be a gap payment.
 Our consultations are longer and more comprehensive than others.
 But we do our best to help those in need.

 -

-Where are you located?Ben has set up this clinic out of his house, in a large purposefully converted garage.
-But rest assured, the set up is first class with all the equipment necessary to assess and treat your injury needs.
-Including Treadmill, slow motion video, orthotic adjustments, Shockwave (and Laser coming soon).
+Where is Ben Steele Podiatry located?Ben has set up this clinic out of his house, in a large purposefully converted, air-conditioned garage.
+But rest assured, the set up is first class with all the equipment necessary to provide a quality service.
+A hydraulic chair, vacuum drill, vascular doppler machine, autoclave for comfortable and safe footcare.
+A treadmill, slow motion video and gym to assess your individual needs.
+A workstation for orthotic or footwear adjustments.
+A Shockwave machine as part of injury rehab management.
 He is also not so stressed to pump out 15-20 clients a day, allowing a more relaxed and thorough consultation.
 He is located at 16 Haslewood Court Mermaid Waters.
 Easy parking out front.

 -

-Do you provide General Foot care?No. Ben Steele Podiatry specializes only in the rehabilitation of Lower Limb injuries.
+Do you address sports or work injuries?Yes.
+Ben Steele Podiatry specializes in the rehabilitation of all sorts of Lower Limb injuries.
 Or biomechanical concerns.
 All types of Musculoskeletal injuries involving muscle, tendon, ligament and bone. ie plantar fasciopathy, Achilles Tendinopathy, bunions, stress fractures, ankle sprains, Morton's neuromas, heel spurs, shin splints.
-Biomechanical concerns like flat feet, pronation, high arched feet...
-We also can address injuries higher up the leg.
-Many knee, hip and back issues arise from feet issues and the way we walk or run.
+Biomechanical concerns like flat feet, pronation, high arched feet, limb length discrepancies can influence injuries higher up the legs/pelvis/spine.
+Especially if you stand for prolonged periods or walk or run a lot of kilometers.
+The footwear you wear can also impact your sore feet.
+Not just at work or during sport, but also our day to day footwear and around the home.
+Ben can assess and advise you on appropriate (but still fashionable) footwear.

 bottom of page